What is functional incontinence?

 Before the onset of symptoms that may indicate a urinary incontinence, we recommend a visit to the specialist who will diagnose the possible existence of this disorder and the most appropriate treatment to follow.

-Among the advice to prevent or to improve functional incontinence we would have:
+Among the advice to treat functional incontinence we would have:

 - To improve the conditions of accessibility to the bath: